vatesfr/xen-orchestra/configuration.md

 ### Link to XO-web

-On XOA, you shouldn't have to change this.
-On a manual install, you need to link files served by XO-server for XO-web.
-That's the mount section.
-In this example, "xo-web" folder is in the same folder than "xo-server":
+You shouldn't have to change this.
+It's the path were "xo-web" files are served by "xo-server.

 ```yaml
   mounts: